5T33Z0/Clover-Crate/CPU/README.md

 **NOTES**

 - Requires Intel Skylake or newer CPU.
-- In order to make use of Intel Speed Shift, you need to use a SMBIOS and Board-ID (usually from a Laptop) which supports it.
+- In order to make use of Intel Speed Shift, you need to use a SMBIOS and Board-ID (usually Laptops) which supports it.
 - Nowadays you would probably use [CPUFriendFriend](https://www.tonymacx86.com/threads/skylake-hwp-enable.214915/) instead to generate a DataProvider kext with the correct frequency vectors for your CPU.

 ## UseARTFrequency